RALEIGH – One dozen Campbell Law alumni were sworn in to the U.S. Supreme Court bar on Monday, April 15, in Washington, D.C.

 The newly admitted lawyers were allowed to attend Monday as the Supreme Court heard arguments in two matters: a trademark case dealing with the registration of vulgar marks, and a securities case involving the rights of investors to sue for faulty disclosures in tender offers.

 The Campbell alumni who were admitted range from those with just a few years practice under their belts, to those with decades of experience.
 They are:

-- George Burnette (2013), a wealth planning specialist at First Citizens Bank.
+- George Burnette (2013), is a wealth planning specialist at First Citizens Bank.

-- Natalie Rice (2011), who practices business litigation, real estate and franchise dealership issues at Manning, Fulton & Skinner.
+- Natalie Rice (2011), practices business litigation, real estate, and franchise dealership issues at Manning, Fulton & Skinner.

-- Daniel Knight (2014), a general civil litigation attorney focusing on construction law, insurance law and collections at Anderson Jones.
+- Daniel Knight (2014), is a general civil litigation attorney focusing on construction law, insurance law, and collections at Anderson Jones.

-- Andrew Wingo (1998), commercial real estate, business, criminal, family and personal injury law at Homesley & Wingo in Mooresville
+- Andrew Wingo (1998), practices commercial real estate, business, criminal, family and personal injury law at Homesley & Wingo in Mooresville.

 - Don Higley (1994), concentrates on medical malpractice and personal injury, along with business and construction litigation at the Lanier Law Group.

-- Hoyt Tessener (1988), a personal injury attorney with James Scott Farrin in Raleigh.
+- Hoyt Tessener (1988), is a personal injury attorney with James Scott Farrin in Raleigh.